 Jarret de Veau.
-The Dish Called Osso Bucco in Italian.
+The Dish Called Osso Buco in Italian.
 In France Jarret is Also a Cut Used for Many Other Dishes Made With Veal, Beef, Lamb and Pork.

-Osso Bucco. from Behind the French Menu by Bryan Newman
+Jarretde Veau – Osso Buco. from Behind the French Menu by Bryan Newman

 Photograph courtesy of stu_spivak.